Concentrations in cybersecurity allow you to focus on an area of study that best fits your career path.

 See the many job opportunities available to you when you have earned a degree in cybersecurity.

-According to the Bureau of Labor Statistics, information security analyst is projected to grow 33% from 2020 to 2030, over 4 times faster than the average for all occupations.‡ Develop the knowledge and job skills to meet industry demands with an online cybersecurity degree.
+According to the Bureau of Labor Statistics, information security analyst is among the top 10 fastest growing occupations from 2021 to 2031 and is projected to grow 35% in the same time, much faster than the average for all occupations.‡ Develop the knowledge and job skills to meet industry demands with an online cybersecurity degree.

 Top 5 Skills Employers Are Looking for: